What is NDIS Appeals?

 SAS can now help you with NDIS Appeals

-The NDIS Appeals has been set up to ensure that all people with disability, and others affected by reviewable decisions of the National Disability Insurance Agency (NDIA), have access to support when they are seeking review of those decisions in the Administrative Appeals Tribunal (AAT).
+NDIS Appeals has been set up so that all people with disability affected by reviewable decisions of the National Disability Insurance Agency, have access to support when they are seeking review of those decisions.
+These decisions are reviewed in the Administrative Appeals Tribunal (AAT).

 SAS is the only NDIS Appeals service between Parramatta and Penrith!